digital-futures-academy/airport-challenge/README1.md

 |||getconfirmation()|@string |
 | Plane   | id @String                | getId()             | @String |

+*Tests*
+*The airport must have a default air capacity which is assigned to a new airport *Assigning a different airport capacity should override the default capacity.

 **User Story 3**
 As an air traffic controller
 To ensure safety